flyx/flyx.org/nix-flakes-latex.md

 ## System Fonts <span class="note">rewritten 2021-12-28</span>

 While TeX Live does provide us with a lot of fonts to choose from, we might eventually want to use a font no available there.
-Assume we want to use the [Fire Code](https://github.com/tonsky/FiraCode).
+Assume we want to use the [Fira Code](https://github.com/tonsky/FiraCode).
 This font is packaged in `nixpkgs.fira-code`.
 Let's have a quick look at what is contained in that package: